Comeback bid falls short in contest between Nederland, Silsbee - Port Arthur News

 After being down 24-0 with six minutes left in the game, the Bulldogs had a chance to get the ball back down one score, but a fourth-down conversion by Silsbee iced the game at 24-16 at Provost Umphrey Stadium Friday.

+Nederland was able to recover an onside kick.
+A few plays later, Sunday and Roman connected again on a 10-yard strike to bring Nederland within a score after another successful two-point conversion.

-Needing to keep the Tigers from getting a first down, Cade Hollyfield blew up a run play behind the line of scrimmage.
-After coming up a yard short on a third down run, Silsbee was able to power across the first down line on fourth and one to seal the win.
+Needing keep to keep the Tigers from getting a first down, Cade Hollyfield blew up a run play behind the line of scrimmage.
+After coming up a yard short on a third down run, Silsbee was able to power across the first down line on fourth-and-one to seal the win.

 “I thought for four quarters we played well defensively,” Nederland Head Coach Monte Barrow said.
 “I thought we played with a fire and aggressiveness.
 I thought our offense put the defense in some tough situations in the first half.”

-Turnovers and penalties were the Bulldogs’ downfall for the Bulldogs on the night.
+Turnovers and penalties were the Bulldogs’ downfall on the night.
 Nederland lost the turnover battle 3-1 and had seven penalties to Silsbees’ four.

 The Tigers didn’t waste much time getting on the board as their quarterback found receiver Dre’lon Miller for a short pass that he took 54 yards for a score with less than a minute off the clock.